Christ-Mind-Teachings/cmi-acol/_course/prelude.md

 and no further in your acceptance of the teachings of the Course and the truth of your Self as God created you, you are abdicating love to fear.
-You are perhaps making this world a better place but you are not abolishing it.  <sup>I</sup>n your acceptance of doing good works and being a good person, you are accepting ministry to those in hell rather than choosing heaven.
+You are perhaps making this world a better place but you are not abolishing it.
+In your acceptance of doing good works and being a good person, you are accepting ministry to those in hell rather than choosing heaven.
 You accept what you view as possible and reject what you perceive as impossible.
 You thus cling to the laws of man and